wassname/repr-preference-optimization/README.md

 #### Thought Experiment

 To see why this might be true, let's conduct a short thought experiment.
-Imagine you are hiring a new engineer, and have two canidated Alice and Bob.
+Imagine you are hiring a new engineer, and have two candidates Alice and Bob.

 - **Alice** aligns closely with core organizational values such as truthfulness, openness, and diligence.
 She seems to genuinely believes in these principles in a way that would be hard to fake.
 - **Bob**, on the other hand, performs identically to Alice at work.
 However, his actions are not driven by genuine belief in these values but rather out of professionalism and a desire to do his job.